aiden-jang/HYPEFITMENT/README.md

 ## Background

 Getting that perfect fitment you wanted on your car takes a lot of trial and error.
-Have you ever wished there was a tool that visually calculates and shows the different wheel and tire setups before you drop $$$ on them?
+Have you ever wished there was a tool that visually calculates and shows the different rim and tire setups before you drop $$$ on them?
 HYPEFITMENT eliminates the hassle.
-You do not need to waste time googling or digging the forums what kind of rims and tires setups will fit on your car or truck.
-It's all about the fitment.
+You do not need to waste time googling or digging the forums what kind of rims and tires will fit your car or truck.

 ## Functionality & MVPs